Bryce Harper: 2025 season

+2026 season

+Harper hit for the cycle against the New York Mets on June 20, 2026 and became the 11th player in Phillies franchise history to do so.
+On July 8, Harper was named by Rob Manfred as a "legend pick" to the All-Star Game.
+At the time of the announcement, he was hitting .274 with 20 home runs and 57 runs batted in.

 International career

 Harper played for the United States U-18 baseball team in 2008, before he was drafted by the Nationals.
 In 2009, he represented the United States at the Pan American U-18 Baseball Championship, in Barquisimeto, Venezuela, where the team won gold.

 On August 12, 2022, Harper announced that he would join the United States national baseball team in the 2023 World Baseball Classic, joining fellow Phillies J. T. Realmuto and Trea Turner.
 However, Harper was unable to play due to rehabbing from Tommy John surgery in the offseason.
+Team USA would go on to finish as runners-up, losing to Japan in the championship game.

 Harper later expressed his hope that MLB players would be allowed to participate in the 2028 Summer Olympics in Los Angeles after it was announced in 2023 that baseball would return as a competition sport.
 "I'm going to be old at that point, so I don't know if they're going to want me on the team, but it's always a dream...
 I would love to put 'USA' on my chest and represent it at the highest level.
 I know the WBC, and everyone loves that and it's great for the game, but it's not the Olympics."

+Harper represented the United States during the 2026 World Baseball Classic.
+In the championship game against Venezuela, Harper hit a game-tying two-run home run in the bottom of the 8th inning.
+However, Team USA would go on to lose the game 3–2, finishing as runners-up in the World Baseball Classic for the second time in a row.
+In the tournament, Harper had a .214 average, going 6–28 with 1 home run and 3 RBI.